jacksu/zeppelinhub-documentation/docs/zeppelinhub_account.md

 # Managing your Zeppelinhub Account
-Congratulations your first step to explore ZeppelinHub!
+Welcome your first step to explore ZeppelinHub!
 In this section, we will help you to get your foot in the door.

 ## Create your ZeppelinHub Account